vExcess/tatfi-mirror/README.md

 ## Status

 `tatfi` is still a work in progress.
-The API surface is not completely replicated yet.
-However, with the current API surface it is possible to, at least, build a rasterizer or a shaper on top of it.
+The API surface is fairly complete.
+It is possible to build a rasterizer or a shaper on top of `tatfi`.

-Also, the tests are not ported yet.
-Note, however, that even with all `ttf_parser` tests ported, the crate actually depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
+However, `ttf_parser` tests are not ported yet.
+Note that even with all `ttf_parser` tests ported, the crate actually depended on `rustybuzz` (and from there, the `HarfBuzz` test suite), for testing.
 Without actual real use of this library it is not possible to test exhaustively.

-You can see the currenty progress (as well as the exposed API surface) on `main.zig`.
+You can see the API surface on `main.zig`.
 If you'd like to help, please see any of the following topics.

 ### Tests and Benchmarks